Purple Tunnel of Doom: History

 News reports put the total number of purple-ticket-holders who were denied entrance to the inauguration at between 1,000 and 4,000.
-Pictures show a lack of law enforcement or event personnel, and an overall bleak situation without basic amenities such as wayfinding or facilities.
+Pictures showed a lack of law enforcement or event personnel, and an overall bleak situation without basic amenities or facilities.

 Similarly affected were blue-ticket-holders on the south side of the Capitol.
 Thousands of ticket-holders waiting outside the Blue Gate – in and around the triangular area bordered by C Street, 2nd Street, and Washington Avenue SW – were denied entrance as a result of a massive gate management failure.
-Terrance W. Gainer, the Sergeant at Arms of the United States Senate, stated that it appeared that the breakdown had occurred because there were more purple and blue tickets for those sections than bulky people in coats would permit.
+Terrance Gainer, the Sergeant at Arms of the United States Senate, stated that it appeared that the breakdown had occurred because there were more purple and blue tickets for those sections than bulky people in coats would permit.

 The experience in the tunnel has been chronicled in numerous videos posted on YouTube, and in detailed accounts by The Huffington Post.

 They knew exactly how many ticket holders there were.
 They knew people would show up early in massive numbers.
 They had months to prepare ...
 And their planning was clearly woefully inadequate and put thousands of people at risk of injury.

 On January 22, 2009, the Joint Congressional Committee on Inaugural Ceremonies said that blue-, silver-, and purple-ticket-holders who were not admitted would receive copies of the swearing-in invitation and program, photos of Obama and Vice President Joe Biden, and a color print of the ceremony.